quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/customize-the-ui.md

 In this lab you use everything you've learned so far, to add a customization to the pipeline.
 Specifically, you change the name of the chat room in the web UI.

-You develop this change on a feature branch, and then you create a PR to merge your new feature into the develop branch.
+You develop this change on a feature branch, and then you create a PR to merge your new feature into the `tutorial` branch.

-This is a common pattern for development - you can test your new service on the feature branch, and then test again on the develop branch, before final integration into the production `main` branch.
+This is a common pattern for development - you can test your new service on the feature branch, and then test again on the `tutorial` branch, before final integration into the production `main` branch.

 ## Create an environment